A 'New Golden Age' for Japan?VIEW EVENT DETAILS

 Featuring opening remarks by Ambassador Kanji Yamanouchi, Consul General of Japan in New York

-Jesper Koll has been researching and investing in Japan since 1986 and is one of the country's most influential economic advisors and commentators.
-He is widely known for his optimistic views on Japan’s economic future.
+Jesper Koll is Head of Japan at WisdomTree.
+He has been researching and investing in Japan since 1986 and is one of the country's most influential economic advisors and commentators.
+Jesper is widely known for his optimistic views on Japan’s economic future.
 Previously, he served as the Director of Research for JP Morgan Japan and was the chief economist of Merrill Lynch Japan.
 Before his career in finance, he was an aide to a Japanese Member of Parliament for two years.
 Koll holds a Masters degree from The Johns Hopkins University, SAIS.

 Tom Nagorski (moderator) became Executive Vice President of the Asia Society following a three-decade career in journalism — having served most recently as Managing Editor for International Coverage at ABC News.
 Before that, he was Foreign Editor for ABC’s World News Tonight, and a reporter and producer based in Russia, Germany, and Thailand.
 Nagorski was the recipient of eight Emmy awards and the Dupont Award for excellence in international coverage, as well as a fellowship from the Henry Luce Foundation.
 He has written for several publications and is the author of Miracles on the Water: The Heroic Survivors of a World War II U-Boat Attack.
 Nagorski lives in Brooklyn with his wife and two children.